-We take an interdisciplinary approach to water and wastewater resilience to extreme flooding and precipitation events in rural, coastal communities.
+We took an interdisciplinary approach to water and wastewater resilience to extreme flooding and precipitation events in rural, coastal communities.
 Small, rural coastal communities are similarly exposed to extreme precipitation and flood events as larger, urban centers, yet they often face added vulnerability due to lack of capacity, resources, and expertise.

 Research indicates that creating and maintaining robust networks can reduce risk to extreme events.
 Extreme events have large impacts on rural, predominantly indigenous coastal communities in remote, rural Alaska.
 These include coastal erosion, infrastructure damage, and health threats when storm surge floods inundate sewage lagoons.
 Rural communities in the Gulf Coast face similar challenges.

 - compare water and wastewater manager information needs related to extreme precipitation and flooding events at sub-seasonal, seasonal, and annual time scales to available model outputs; and